beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 The following third party libraries are planned to be used to implement the required components:

+1. [distribute](https://bitbucket.org/tarek/distribute) -- a library for working with Python
+   module distributions, released under the Python Software Foundation License.
+2. [sniffer](https://github.com/jeffh/sniffer) -- a Python auto-testing tool, released under the MIT License.
-1. [pyqcy](https://github.com/Xion/pyqcy) -- a QuickCheck-like testing framework for Python, FreeBSD License.
+3. [pyqcy](https://github.com/Xion/pyqcy) -- a QuickCheck-like testing framework for Python,
+   released under the FreeBSD License.
-2. [mocktest](https://github.com/gfxmonk/mocktest) -- a mocking library for Python, LGPL
+4. [mocktest](https://github.com/gfxmonk/mocktest) -- a mocking library for Python, released under the LGPL License.
-   License.
-3. [PyContracts](https://github.com/AndreaCensi/contracts) -- a Python library for Design by
+5. [PyContracts](https://github.com/AndreaCensi/contracts) -- a Python library for Design by
-   Contract (DbC), GNU Lesser General Public License.
+   Contract (DbC), released under the GNU Lesser General Public License.
-4. [SQLAlchemy](http://www.sqlalchemy.org/) -- a Python SQL toolkit and Object Relational Mapper (used by the core OpenStack service), MIT License.
+6. [SQLAlchemy](http://www.sqlalchemy.org/) -- a Python SQL toolkit and Object Relational Mapper (used by the core OpenStack service), released under the MIT License.
-5. [Bottle](http://bottlepy.org/) -- a micro web-framework for Python, authentication using the same credentials used to authenticate in the Nova API, MIT License.
+7. [Bottle](http://bottlepy.org/) -- a micro web-framework for Python, authentication using the same credentials used to authenticate in the Nova API, released under the MIT License.
-6. [python-novaclient](https://github.com/openstack/python-novaclient) -- a Python Nova API client
+8. [python-novaclient](https://github.com/openstack/python-novaclient) -- a Python Nova API client
-   implementation, Apache 2.0 License.
+   implementation, released under the Apache 2.0 License.
-7. [Sphinx](http://sphinx.pocoo.org/) -- a documentation generator for Python, BSD License.
+9. [Sphinx](http://sphinx.pocoo.org/) -- a documentation generator for Python, released under the BSD License.

 ## Global Manager